openstack/designate/doc/source/tempest.rst

 Writing new tests
 =================

-Writing new tests is easy, and we encourage contributers to write tests for any new or changed functionality.
-Most of the patterns you will find in the Designate tests will look familar if you have contributed to tempest, so rather than re-type all their docs here, please have a read of the `Tempest Docs`_.
+Writing new tests is easy, and we encourage contributors to write tests for any new or changed functionality.
+Most of the patterns you will find in the Designate tests will look familiar if you have contributed to tempest, so rather than re-type all their docs here, please have a read of the `Tempest Docs`_.

 Test Clients